 Fire and Smoke

 He had gone back to his cabin to gather the oil rags and matches, and left his daughter out back.
 But when he entered, he saw that the windows had been sealed and the cabin was filled with lethal kerosene fumes – his glowing cigar quickly ignited the fumes into a massive explosion.
-He stumbled outside, horribly burned, when he heard his daughter let out a blood curdling scream.
-He raced around back and saw her clambering into the cabin through a broken window, hysterical and frightened out of her mind.
+Afterwards, he picked himself up, horribly burned, when he heard his daughter let out a blood curdling scream.
+He raced around back and saw her clambering into the cabin through a window, looking for him and frightened out of her mind.

 When it was finally over, the house and all of its contents had been devoured by the fiery inferno.
 The only thing that survived was the girl’s baby carriage, horribly twisted from the searing heat.
 But the mortal remains of the Alienist and his young daughter were never found – it was as if they had simply vanished into the fire and smoke.